adiy55/2SA-Algorithms-AI/README.md

 # 2SA-Algorithms-AI

-## Algorithms in Artificial Intelligence Project.
+## Algorithms in Artificial Intelligence Project

 This repository contains an implementation of Bayes Ball and Variable Elimination algorithms on a Bayesian Network.